Loan Covenants in a Borrower-Friendly Environment

 Incurrence Covenants

-Incurrence covenants require that if a borrower takes a voluntary action such as taking on more debt, paying or increasing a dividend, or making an acquisition, they would need to do so within the bounds agreed to within the loan agreement.
+Incurrence covenants require that if a borrower takes a voluntary action such as taking on more debt, paying or increasing a dividend, or making an acquisition, they will need to do so within the bounds agreed to within the loan agreement.
 This would be measured by an incurrence test that, for example, may require the borrower to maintain a certain financial metric such as debt to cash flow ratio.
 The borrower would only be able to incur more debt if the debt to cash flow ratio on a pro forma basis for such incurrence was still within the limits set by the lender.
 If the borrower were to incur more debt to the point where they no longer fall within the acceptable limit of the ratio, they would be in default.

 Incurrence covenants are typical of bonds but are also the type of covenants found in covenant-lite loans.
-For borrowers, incurrence covenants are preferred because of the increased flexibility that comes with less stringent restrictions on financial activities.
+For borrowers, incurrence covenants are likely preferred because of the increased flexibility that comes with less stringent restrictions on financial activities.

 Typical Categories of Covenants

-• Cash Flow: These covenants are used to measure excess cash generated by the business to service debt.
-The metric by which cash flow is measured is typically EBITDA.
+- Cash Flow: These covenants are used to measure excess cash generated by the business to service debt.
+The metric by which cash flow is measured is typically EBITDA

-• Leverage: Measured by the ratio of debt outstanding compared to cash flow.
+- Leverage: Measured by the ratio of debt outstanding compared to cash flow.
 The amount of leverage a lender will agree to depends on the predictability of cash flow, projected growth of the business, or presence of secondary collateral.

-• Liquidity: The liquidity of the borrower is represented by the sum of cash on hand, marketable securities, receivables, and inventory.
+- Liquidity: The liquidity of the borrower is represented by the sum of cash on hand, marketable securities, receivables, and inventory.
 These covenants are typically measured by balance sheet ratios like the current ratio or inventory turnover ratio.

-• Net Worth: The measure of total assets versus total liabilities.
+- Net Worth:The measure of total assets versus total liabilities.
 Common covenants include minimum net worth, and debt to assets.

 Summary